libp2p/interface-connection/README.md

 Publishing a test suite as a module lets multiple modules all ensure compatibility since they use the same test suite.

-The API is presented with both Node.js and Go primitives, however, there is no actual limitations for it to be extended to any other language, pushing forward the cross compatibility and interop through diferent stacks.
+The API is presented with both Node.js and Go primitives, however there is no actual limitations for it to be extended to any other language, pushing forward the cross compatibility and interop through diferent stacks.

 ## Lead Maintainer